About Us

 Maine Recycles Week was held annually, for 12 years, from 1998 until 2010.
 Although Maine Recycles Week was continuing to grow and was becoming more popular year after year, budget cuts took away the funding that made the celebration possible.

-Now, thanks to the efforts of Agri-Cycle Energy, Casella, ecomaine, Maine Beverage Association, Maine Department of Environmental Protection, Maine Resource Recovery Association, Municipal Review Committee, Penobscot Energy Recovery Company (PERC), and many others, Maine Recycles Week will be celebrated again for the first time in 11 years.
+Maine Recycles week was held again, for the first time in 11 years, in November of 2021 thanks to the efforts of Agri-Cycle Energy, Casella, ecomaine, Maine Beverage Association, Maine Department of Environmental Protection, Maine Resource Recovery Association, Municipal Review Committee, Penobscot Energy Recovery Company (PERC), and many others.
+We are back again for another year and hope to continue to highlight recycling and sustainability efforts here in Maine for many years to come.

 STEERING COMMITTEE